qho-djo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 I can only go one way.
 I've not got a reverse gear
 A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes Half the lies they tell about me aren't true
+Half the lies they tell about me aren't true